zamanianlab/ZamanianLabDocs/docs/protocols/Caenorhabditis_elegans/PlatePouring_GrowingOP50/PlatePouring_GrowingOP50.md

 - Fresh LB streak plate of OP50 (no more than 2 weeks old) stored at 4°C
 - 250 mL LB in 500 mL flask(s) (usually every Monday)

-    **NOTE:** This may already be prepared, but if not, prepare by autoclaving LB in flasks.
+    **Note:** This may already be prepared, but if not, prepare by autoclaving LB in flasks.

 - 6 cm unseeded NGMA plates (test plates)
 - Plastic inoculating loops